Waterbury, Connecticut, minor league baseball

-Several different Minor League Baseball teams have been located in the city of Waterbury, Connecticut since 1884.
+Several different Minor League Baseball teams have been located in the city of Waterbury, Connecticut, United States, since 1884.

 Teams

 Connecticut State League teams

 The earliest Waterbury teams played in the Connecticut State League between 1884 and 1912.
 These teams went by several different nicknames during this period, including the Brassmen, Brass City, Indians, Pirates, Rough Riders, Authors, Invisibles, Finnegans, Champs and Spuds.

 Waterbury Brasscos

 The Waterbury Brasscos (also called the Nattatucks) played in the Eastern League from 1918 to 1928.
 They won two league titles in 1924 and 1925.

 Waterbury Timers

 The Waterbury Timers played in the Colonial League between 1947 and 1950.

 Eastern League MLB affiliate

 Waterbury became home to professional baseball again in 1966 when the Waterbury Giants, an affiliate of Major League Baseball's San Francisco Giants came to town.
 From 1966-1986 (with the exception of 1972), the Waterbury team played in the Eastern League as an affiliate of the Giants, Cleveland Indians, Pittsburgh Pirates, Los Angeles Dodgers, Oakland Athletics, Cincinnati Reds and California Angels.
 The team name changed every time the affiliation agreement changed hands.
 Waterbury did not have an Eastern League team at the start of the 1972 season.
 However, midway through the season, flooding in Elmira, New York made the home ballpark of the Elmira Pioneers unusable, forcing them to play their "home games" in the second half of the 1972 season in Waterbury.